-the number of full-time equivalent (FTE) teachers working in state-funded schools in England.
+the number of full-time equivalent (FTE) teachers working in state-funded schools in England, up only 400 from last year.

 the number of years teacher recruitment targets have been missed.